jeks313/ops-docs/00_preface.md

 The next questions are around how you are going to measure these success criteria, and as engineers, what are indicators of both sucess and failure (SLIs)?

+## Service Maturity Scale

+This set of documents is an attempt to assess the operational maturity of a service.
+It starts with the basics like documentation and logging and works it's way up the levels.
+If a service passes each section of review it advances along the maturity scale.

+It has been our experience that the most robust, easy to troubleshoot, resilient services we have worked with had most of the areas that this document covers addressed.

+So, this is our attempt to come up with a maturity score out of 10 for service deployments!